Smartling/SmartlingHelp/_articles/connectors/repository-connector/repository-connector---faq.md

 You do not need to make any changes to your `repo-connector.conf` file.
 If your webhook is set up correctly, any new push to the repository will trigger the connector to look for any changes to translatable files (or new files) to upload to Smartling.

-Even if you set up callbacks, you must still provide a valide cron expression in the [scheduler](/pages/Repository-Connector/Install-and-Setup/#scheduler) section.
+Even if you set up callbacks, you must still provide a valid cron expression in the `scheduler` section of your `repo-connector.conf`.

 ## Can the Connector work from behind a proxy?